 Whether you like your skin to look slightly sun-kissed, or full-blown 'I just spent two months in Spain', fake tan is our favourite way to fake a holiday glow.

-And no matter what depth of colour you choose, or type of tanning formula you use, these are ten golden rules that always stay the same.
+And no matter what depth of colour you choose, or type of tanning formula you use, these are ten golden rules when it comes to application.

 So read, remember and get ready for glowing, gorgeous skin.